Abarim Publications' online Biblical Hebrew Dictionary

 The verb צוץ (sus I) or ציץ (sys) means to bloom or blossom (Psalm 103:15, Isaiah 27:6, Ezekiel 7:10) and is on rare occasions also used to mean to shine or gleam (of a crown: Psalm 132:18).
 Note that a similar duality exists in the verb קרן (qrn), meaning to radiate or have horns.

-The sole derivation of this verb is the masculine noun ציץ (sis), meaning flower or blossom (Numbers 17:23, Isaiah 40:7, Job 14:2, 1 Kings 6:18) or "shining thing", which denoted an element of the high priest's outfit (Leviticus 8:9, Exodus 28:36).
-Of course, it's quite possible that these things weren't shiny things but rather things that dangled or stood on feeble stems and could move semi-freely.
+The sole derivation of this verb is the masculine noun ציץ (sis), meaning flower or blossom (Numbers 17:8, Isaiah 40:7, Job 14:2, 1 Kings 6:18).
+In Leviticus 8:9 and Exodus 28:36 this word denotes an element of the high priest's outfit, probably a crown or flower like item.

 The verb צוץ (sus II) occurs only once, and it's not clear what it means (or even whether it's truly a separate verb).
-It occurs in Song of Solomon 2:9, where the groom appears to be peering through the lattice.
+It occurs in Song of Solomon 2:9, where the groom appears to be peering through the lattice — possibly dropping the petals of his intuition and forming a solid conclusive fruit.
 The word translated with lattice is also a mystery, and this whole statement is extrapolated from the previous.
 It could mean something wholly else; we're clueless.

 The masculine noun ציץ (sis) is identical to the previous one meaning blossom or flower, but it's formally not clear if and how it relates to the above.
-It's used solely in Jeremiah 48:9, apparently with a meaning of wing(s), to be given to Moab, in order for it to take off.
-Perhaps this word suggests that Moab should be given "detachability," like a flower which remains for a while, even after it's been detached.
+It's used solely in Jeremiah 48:9, which literally speaks of a "blossom" being given to Moab for it to "fly" away.
+Here at Abarim Publications we surmise that this statement refers to the blossom principle, and that Moab will lose its attractive petals only to become a seed bearing fruit.

 The feminine noun ציצת (sisit) occurs in two contexts, and denotes a small bundle of hair: either a tassel on a garment (Numbers 15:38-39), or a lock of hair on one's forehead (Ezekiel 8:3).
-Again, these items denote items with signature semi-freedom.
+It's not clear how, precisely, this word relates to the previous, but there are obvious similarities between a flower and a tassel.